Director, Center for the Study of the Holocaust, Genocide, and Crimes Against Humanity, Graduate Center-CUNY

 Zachariah Mampilly is the Marxe Endowed Chair of International Affairs at the Marxe School of Public and International Affairs, CUNY.
 Previously, he was Professor in the department of Political Science and Director of the Africana Studies Program at Vassar College.
 In 2012/2013, he was a Fulbright Visiting Professor at the University of Dar es Salaam, Tanzania.
 He is the author of Rebel Rulers: Insurgent Governance and Civilian Life during War (Cornell U. Press 2011) and with Adam Branch, Africa Uprising: Popular Protest and Political Change (African Arguments, Zed Press 2015).
 He is the coeditor of Rebel Governance in Civil Wars (Cambridge U. Press 2015) with Ana Arjona and Nelson Kasfir; and Peacemaking: From Practice to Theory (Praeger 2011) with Andrea Bartoli and Susan Allen Nan.

 Steven P. Remy is a scholar of modern European and German history, with particular interests in the politics of memory, Nazi Germany and the postwar occupation, war crimes, and armed conflict in imperial spaces.
-He is the author of The Malmedy Massacre: The War Crimes Trial Controversy (Harvard, 2017), The Heidelberg Myth: The Nazification and Denazification of a German University (Harvard, 2003), and the forthcoming Adolf Hitler: A Reference Guide to His Life and Works (Rowman & Littlefield).
-He is currently writing a global history of war crimes.
+He is the author of The Malmedy Massacre: The War Crimes Trial Controversy (Harvard, 2017), The Heidelberg Myth: The Nazification and Denazification of a German University (Harvard, 2003), Adolf Hitler: A Reference Guide to His Life and Works (Rowman & Littlefield, 2021), and War Crimes: Law, Politics, & Armed Conflict in the Modern World (Routledge, 2023).
 He has taught at Brooklyn College and the CUNY Graduate Center since 2003.

 Professor of Anthropology, Lehman College; Founding Director, Center for Human Rights & Peace Studies; Doctoral Faculty, Department of Anthropology, Graduate Center-CUNY